PECOS-packages/PECOS/exp/pecos-neo/src/tool/design.md

 A standalone plugin for manual weight tracking (pre-shot reset, post-shot recording, finish statistics).
 Available for users building custom Tool configurations.
-Not used by the IS orchestrator path, which handles its own weight storage via `SimulationResults.weights`.
+Not used by the IS sampling path, which handles its own weight storage via `SimulationResults.weights`.

 ## Results